BluePsychoRanger/SkyBlock_Collection/worldgen/skyvoid_worldgen/README.md

 - **End Cities** will generate any shulkers or elytra item frames that normally generate

 ### The End Dimension
 In the end dimension, the obsidian pillars and the exit end portal generate as normal.
-When a player goes through an end gateway, a small end island will still generate.
+When a player goes through an end gateway, a small end island will still generate, but the rest of the outer end islands will not.